ravensoriano/C_Exercises/README.md

-This Repository contains all the exercises in C Programming Language.
+This Repository contains exercises in C Programming Language.